isavir/devops-exam/README.md

 - Dropped all unnecessary Linux capabilities
 - Each service has its own service account that can only access what it needs
 - Added proper health checks so K8s knows when things are working

-For monitoring, I added:
-- Health and readiness probes on all services
-- Structured logging with unique request IDs to track requests across services
-- Resource limits so one service can't hog all the CPU

 ## The Two Services